2024–25 Pacific Tigers women's basketball team

-The 2024–25 Pacific Tigers women's basketball team represents University of the Pacific in the 2024–25 NCAA Division I women's basketball season.
-The Tigers, led by ninth-year head coach Bradley Davis, are members of the West Coast Conference (WCC) and play their home games at the Alex G. Spanos Center in Stockton, California.
+The 2024–25 Pacific Tigers women's basketball team represented University of the Pacific in the 2024–25 NCAA Division I women's basketball season.
+The Tigers, led by ninth-year head coach Bradley Davis, are members of the West Coast Conference (WCC) and played their home games at the Alex G. Spanos Center in Stockton, California.

 Previous season

 The Tigers finished the 2022–23 season 19–15, 8–8 in WCC play, to finish in fifth place.
 As the No. 5 seed in the WCC tournament, they defeated San Diego in the second round and San Francisco in the quarterfinals before losing in the semifinals to Gonzaga.
 They received an at-large bid to the WNIT where they defeated Cal Poly in the first round before losing in the second round to Minnesota.